 There is no cost to prospective students to apply to the Trine DPT degree program.

 GRE scores are not required.

-What does it mean Trine University is seeking Accreditation?
-Could you explain the accreditation process?
+What does it mean that Trine University is seeking accreditation?
+Can you explain the accreditation process?

 When selecting applicants for the Trine DPT program, are Trine students given special consideration?